Hernia Repair

 More About Hernia

 When an organ pushes through a hole in the muscle or tissue that holds it in place, it causes a hernia.
-There are no or few symptoms in many cases, though we may notice a swelling or lump in the tummy (abdomen) or groyne.
+There are few symptoms in many cases, though we may notice a swelling or lump in the tummy (abdomen) or groin.
 This peritoneal defect allows organs and tissues to push through or herniate, resulting in a bulge.
 Inguinal hernias, femoral hernias, umbilical hernias, and hiatal hernias are some of the different types of hernias that can occur.
 Hernias can be dangerous in addition to affecting quality of life.
-When a section of intestine is strangled inside a tight hernia, it may be cut off from an adequate blood supply and die.
+When a section of the intestine is strangled inside a tight hernia, it may be cut off from an adequate blood supply and die.
 It is critical to treat a hernia as soon as possible.

 Hernias come in a variety of shapes and sizes.
 We’ll look at some of the most common ones here.